CCMMMA/wacommplusplus/utilities/createRestartFileFromJson/README.md

 ### input

 _domain.nc_: used to get lats and lons (WRF) \
-_features.json_: stores info about area where create random particles \
+_features.json_: stores info about area where create random particles (you can use http://geojson.io coords to insert into json file ) \
 _iDate_: YYYYMMDDZHH format

 ### output